 The Pugsley frame is equipped with 135mm spaced horizontal rear-loading dropouts with a derailleur hanger.
 The rear end of the frame is offset 17.5mm so any type of drivetrain setup can be used without having to worry about chain-on-tire rub.
 Pugsley frames also comes with an internal ED coating, which is a process that coats the frame inside and out with a protective layer that provides a foundation for the finish and gives an added level of protection from corrosion on the inside of the frame.
 We still recommend treating your frame with a protectant such as Framesaver or Boeshield.

 Pugsley is available as a frameset and as a complete bike.
-The frame will accept tires up to 3.8˝ wide.
-The fork is a 135mm-spaced symmetric version with extra cage mounts on each leg and room for a 4.8” tire if you should choose to go even bigger up front.
-If you want to be able to swap front and rear wheels, get an offset Pugsley fork.
-This can be pretty handy in extreme temperature and physical conditions if, say, your freehub body were to seize up in the middle of nowhere at -50°F.
+The frame will accept tires up to 3.8”wide on 84mm rims.
+The fork is a 135mm spaced symmetric version with extra water bottle cage brazeons on each leg and can handle a 4.8” tire if you want to run the big meats up front.
+Being the supremely versatile machine it is, the addition of an offset fork gives the rider the ability to swap front and rear wheels.
+This can be especially handy if you were to find yourself with a blown freehub or completely annihilated rear derailleur in frigid temps or stranded deep in the indifferent forest.

-Our standard Pugsley complete bike sports a nice mix of components chosen for their durability and value.
-We’ve given it Nate 3.8” tires on 65mm Marge Lite rims, Microshift thumb shifters, which work well especially when wearing mittens and Avid BB7 cable disc brakes (totally black).
+The standard Pugsley complete comes with a mix of components that were chosen for reliability and value.
+Complete bikes come with Nate tires on 65mm rims for a wide range of drivetrain options.
+Microshift thumbshifters work well especially when used with mittens and trusty Avid BB7 cable disc brakes fulfill all of your speed modulating desires.
 This is a solid kit that will serve you well wherever you go.
-Pugsley is offered in sizes XS (about 14˝) to XL (about 22˝) and comes in all black or black and blue.
+Pugsley is offered in sizes XS (about 14˝) to XL (about 22˝).